kkentzo/tagger/README.md

   change is detected (default is `ctags -R -e`)
 * exclusion filters for ignoring project directories
-* some support for secondary project directories (libraries) that are located outside the project directory tree (only ruby's `rvm` gemset paths supported at the moment)
+* some support for secondary project directories (libraries) that are located outside the project directory tree (only ruby's `rvm`/`bundler` gemset paths supported at the moment)
 * throttling of reindexing events; especially useful for actively developed projects
 * a `yaml` configuration file for statically specifying which projects